 Some requests may result in significant amounts of work being required to resolve them.
-For example, a complaint about an unhygienic premises which leads to enforcement action and a subsequent report to the Procurator; a new food manufacturer requiring significant research into the processes involved; a fatal or serious workplace accident; a major infection control or public health incident.
-Previously we have responded to 95% of service requests within our specified targets but given the reduction in staffing it is unlikely that this response rate will be maintained.
+For example, a complaint about an unhygienic premises which leads to enforcement action and a subsequent report to the Crown Office Procurator Fiscal Service (COPFS) ; a new food manufacturer requiring significant research into the processes involved; a fatal or serious workplace accident; a major infection control or public health incident.